 Today in baseball history:

-- 1971 - Fergie Jenkins (7-2) pitches and bats the Cubs to a 6-4 win over San Diego.
-Jenkins hits a two-run home run and finishes his seventh game in eight starts.
+- 1971 - Fergie Jenkins (7-2) pitches and bats the Cubs to a 6 - 4 win over San Diego.
+Jenkins hits a two-run home run and finishes his 7th game in eight starts.
 Billy Williams connects for his 300th home run.

-- 1997 - The Chicago Cubs hit four triples — three in the same inning - to beat the visiting Padres, 8-2.
-The Cubs score four runs in the seventh off Tim Scott as Brian McRae, Doug Glanville and Sammy Sosa all triple.
+- 1997 - In an 8-2 win over San Diego, the Cubs score half their runs when Brian McRae, Doug Glanville, and Sammy Sosa all triple in the bottom of the seventh inning off Friar right-hander Tim Scott.
 Chicago third baseman Jose Hernandez also chips in with a run-producing three-bagger during the fourth inning of the Wrigley Field contest.
-(2)
+(1)

-- Cubs birthdays: Fred Goldsmith, Steve Yerkes, Ed Baecht, Fred Baczewski, Ben Johnson, Bill North, Jim Adduci.
-Also notable: George Brett HOF, John Smoltz HOF.
+- Cubs birthdays: Fred Goldsmith, Steve Yerkes, Ed Baecht, Fred Baczewski, Ben Johnson, Bill North.
+Also notable: George Brett, John Smoltz (HoF), Jim Adduci (Iowa Cubs).

 - (1) — The National Pastime.